-V. Violations of Academic Honesty

-A. General Principles
+V. Violations of Academic Honesty A. General Principles

-In the academic work of students in the College, "the ability to rely on the truth of someone or something is a fundamental pillar of academic pursuit and a necessary foundation of academic work.
-Members of the academic community must be able to trust that work ... is not falsified and that standards are applied equitably" (International Center for Academic Integrity, Fundamental Values 2021).
-Dishonest behavior undermines the trust that is fundamental to academic enterprise-indeed, that is fundamental to how we build knowledge in and for society-and threatens the intellectual freedom upon which our community thrives.
+In the academic work of students in the College, "dishonest behaviors are unacceptable because they jeopardize the rights and welfare of academic communities and they diminish the worth of the degrees that academic institutions grant" (International Center for Academic Integrity, Fundamental Values 2013).
+Dishonest behavior undermines the trust that is fundamental to the academic enterprise and threatens the intellectual freedom upon which our community thrives.

-There are many different forms of academic dishonesty (also referred to as honesty violations).
+There are many different forms of academic dishonesty.
 The following list of honesty violations and their descriptions is not meant to be exhaustive.
 Rather, it provides examples of the most common kinds of unacceptable academic conduct by students.
 The policy also covers dishonest actions committed by students when the effects extend beyond the University and are judged to be prejudicial to the work or the reputation of the University.
+Ignorance of the policy does not excuse actions that violate its requirements.